Secure your site with an SSL

 Here’s the catch, some spammy sites realized that H1 text helped with keyword searches + decided to go hog wild, adding H1s alllllllll over the place.
 Google got smart to this + started doing something about it.

 Aim to have a single Heading 1 on every page.
-Keep in mind that your theme may use H1 for page titles.
+Keep in mind that if you’re using a good WordPress theme, it will use H1 for page titles.
 This means that you’ll want to use an H2 or Heading 2 in the body copy instead of an H1.

 Add content to improve your Google ranking